noahshrader/pullr/INSTALL.md

 * `#!/usr/bin/env node`
 * `#!/usr/bin/env /usr/local/bin/node`

-And last thing check **/Applications/MAMP/Library/bin/envars**.
+And last thing to check is **/Applications/MAMP/Library/bin/envars**.
 To prevent $DYLD_LIBRARY_PATH variables being changed by MAMP comment out two lines.
 So the file should looks like:

 ```
 if test "x$DYLD_LIBRARY_PATH" != "x" ; then